18 Famous First Photographs in History: From the Oldest Photo Ever to the World’s First Instagram

 World's First Photograph

 The first photograph ever taken (or earliest surviving photograph) in 1826 or 1827.
-Original plate on the left and colorized reoriented version on the right.
-(Photo: Wikimedia Commons, CC BY-SA 4.0)
+The original plate is on the left and the colorized reoriented version is on the right.
+(Photo: Jonnychiwa via Wikimedia Commons, CC BY-SA 4.0)

-The world's first photograph—or at least the oldest surviving photo—was taken by Joseph Nicéphore Niépce in 1826 or 1827.
-Captured using a technique known as heliography, the shot was taken from an upstairs window at Niépce's estate in Burgundy.
+Titled View From the Window at Le Gras, the world's first photograph—or at least the oldest surviving photo—was taken by Joseph Nicéphore Niépce in 1826 or 1827.
+Niépce used a technique known as heliography, which involved coating a pewter plate with bitumen of Judea, a natural tar, and developing it through light exposure.
+The shot was taken from an upstairs window at Niépce's estate in Burgundy, France.
 As heliography produces one-of-a-kind images, there are no duplicates of the piece, which is now part of the permanent collection at the University of Texas-Austin.

 World's First Self-Portrait